picmi/help/docs/business/about-picmi/understanding-workflow-items.md

 - **Page titles**
 - **Headings**
+- **Data**
 - **Videos**
 - **Images**

 Page titles and headings are both title content, but they are used at different levels:

-- **Page titles** link only to pages.
-They name the page and do not have extra explanatory text.
+- **Page titles** link to pages.
+The participant-facing workflow heading can show the linked content block name and description.
 - **Headings** link to items on a page.
 They can include a title and optional extra text.

-Video and image content blocks also link to items on a page.
-This means the same heading, video, or image reference can be reused in more than one workflow item, while the same page title can be reused across pages.
+Data, video, and image content blocks also link to items on a page.
+This means the same heading, data, video, or image reference can be reused in more than one workflow item, while the same page title can be reused across pages.
 :::

 ## Files Linked From Content Blocks